anderson-81/blog-mvc/README.md

 - Each post is linked to a previously registered user.
 Only this user can edit or delete what you have posted.
 - It has Login and Password.
 Certain actions in the system only executed by registered users.

-**P.S.:** For licensing reasons, the original project database was deleted.
-If you want to test, modify the project with your connection string and run the inserted * .sql file separately.